ovenystas/py-apx/doc/apx.rst

 -------
 .. py:class :: Context()

-   The APX context is just a container for one or more (usually one) APX nodes.
+   The APX context is a container for one or more APX nodes.

 Example::